Radiant, Virginia

-Radiant is an unincorporated community located in Madison County, Virginia.
+Radiant is an unincorporated community located in Madison County, Virginia, United States.

 A post office called Radiant has been in operation since 1895.
 It is unclear why the name "Radiant" was applied to this community.

 Locust Grove Baptist Church is a historically Black church in Radiant.
 In 1974, the pastor was Rev. Major Gorham, and Mrs. Ruth Harris was clerk.